swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 }
 ```

-However if a child task were to be cancelled explicitly the shield of the parent, has no effect on the child itself becoming cancelled:
+However if a child task (or entire task group) were to be cancelled explicitly, the shield of the parent task has no effect, as it only shields from "incoming" cancellation from the outer scope and not the child task's own status.

 ```swift
 await withTaskCancellationShield {